 Test your network on small data sets, and make sure everything works, before running on big data sets.

-Use TOPs ▸ Generate Static Work Items (see static vs. dynamic to get a sense of the work to be done before cooking the network.
+Use Tasks ▸ Generate Static Work Items (See static vs. dynamic) to get a sense of the work to be done before cooking the network.

 Use "pull" attribute references.
 Use

 @attributesyntax in parameters to control what gets done (see pull and push references).
 Not only is it much easier than pushing attributes or writing custom code, PDG has an important feature that lets you resume a cook after being interrupted – but only if you used

 @attributesyntax so PDG can predict what output files would have been named.

 In interactive Houdini, attribute references come from the currently selected item.
 When other networks (such as SOP networks for generating geometry and COP2 networks for compositing renders) in the HIP file have

 @attributevalues, the "current" values of those references are driven by which work item is selected in the network interface.

 You can, for example, set a viewer pane to show the SOP network output, and then click around the work items in the TOP network, showing the different geometry output by the different items.

 You can also take advantage of this to quickly preview output geometry.
 The Show Output shelf tool creates a Geometry object, and inside create a File SOP, then sets the File node’s path to